sandervandevelde/MqttBrokerGraphApp/README.md

 # MqttBrokerGraphApp

-Demonstrator for reading the Azure EventGrid namespace device client graph
+Demonstrator for reading the Azure EventGrid namespace device client graph.

+## Want to see how it works?

+This [blog post](https://sandervandevelde.wordpress.com/2024/05/21/eventgrid-namespace-mqtt-support-topics-per-client-overview/) offers you a detailed walk-through on how to use this repo.

 ## Configuration